 Executive summaries of three TurnAround evaluation reports are available for download:

 Make a Referral

 TurnAround Essex runs twice a year.
-The next programme will start in September 2017.
+The current programme is already under way.
+The next programme will start in March 2018.

 To apply for a place, or make a referral, please download, complete and return our Youth Service Referral Form